School Bus FAQs

 We provide transportation for over 8,500 students per day.
 In order to be consistent and fair in the placement of stops, we cannot establish bus stop locations based on personal circumstances such as having small children or a daycare in your home, or not being able to see the bus stop from your house, or because your child has a heavy musical instrument.
 It is your responsibility to get your student(s) safely to the assigned bus stop.

 Q: What If My Child Needs To Be Dropped Off At A Different Stop?

 Students may be picked up or dropped off at a location other than their usual bus stop one when requested in writing by a parent or guardian, and approved by the school.
 The approved written request must be given to the bus driver each time a different pick-up or drop-off point is requested.

 For additional information on bus rules and safety, please visit our Safety Pages.

-A: If your student is enrolled in Lakeville Area Public Schools District 194 there is a fee pay system that may be applicable.
-If you would like more information on pricing for an individual student or family, please visit the ISD 194 link below.
+If your student is enrolled in Lakeville Area Public Schools District 194 there is a fee pay system that may be applicable.
+If you would like more information on pricing for an individual student or family, please click here to open this ISD 194 link.